Josh-Smith-Aus/discord-chat-bot/README.md

 # Chat bot for discord

-Learning git and discord bot for now, will learn chat bot after
+Learning git and discord bot for now, will learn chat bot after.